Synthetixio/synthetix-deployments/README.md

 This is a GitOps repo for the official deployment of the [Synthetix](https://www.github.com/synthetixio/synthetix-v3) protocol.

-This system relies on [Cannon](https://usecannon.com) which can installed with `npm i -g @usecannon/cli`.
+This system relies on [Cannon](https://usecannon.com) which be can installed with `npm i -g @usecannon/cli`.
 Run `cannon setup` to configure IPFS and a reliable RPC endpoint to communicate with the Cannon package registry.

 ## Deployment Guide